Asana thinks the Gloucester job is on track. The floor knows it has been stuck behind another for a week

 How to choose a developer in Gloucester

 Choose a developer who understands finite-capacity scheduling, not just task boards.
 Ask how they model machine availability and setup time, and how the floor keeps the schedule live.
-Scope it with your ERP software, custom software development and business intelligence dashboards, because capacity scheduling is most valuable when it draws on real job data and feeds reliable promised dates back to sales.
+Scope it with your ERP software, custom software development and business intelligence (BI) dashboards, because capacity scheduling is most valuable when it draws on real job data and feeds reliable promised dates back to sales.

 - Scheduling against real machine capacity, not optimistic task lists